EpidataSA/redmine-connector/README.md

 *       Select **Get Group Detail** in the **Operation** configuration.
 This operation will return an object of the group especified by the group Id of the Redmine instance configured previously.
 Note that you must set a group Id to get the group detail and this must correspond to an existing group Id in the instance, else the request send and error message notifing that the source was not found.

 ![Get Group Detail](doc/images/Step4-2-1.png)

+*		Select the HTTP Endpoint in your canvas editor, then in **Basic Settings**, set */group-detail* as your path configuration.

 *   Follow the [Step 5](#step-5-add-an-object-to-xml-transformer) and [Step 6](##step-6-run-demo-project) to show the data in XML format and run the project.